stevenkarl/Final_Project-CSCI-2270/README.md

 Phase 2: ReadMe File

 Project Summary:
-  For final project I utilized a graph to create map of 14 different cities in California where I grew up.
+  For my final project I utilized a graph to create map of 14 different cities in California where I grew up.
 It is a weighted graph so the distances between each city is taken into account.
 When the program opens there will be a main menu that contain these different functionalities:
     cout << "======Main Menu======" << endl;
     cout << "1.
 Print the Graph: This shows you what cities a certain city is directly connected with" << endl;
     cout << "2.
 Move to a new city: This tells you the shortest path between the cities you wish to move between" << endl;